devoguzz/ogz-code/README.md

 # 💫About Me :
+🔭 I’m currently working on my Skills.

-🌱 I’m currently learning React
+🌱 I’m currently learning more about Front-End developer

 📫 How to reach me beyazogz@gmail.com